Application Guidelines

 • Projects that include a member of the team (not necessarily the PI) who has experience leading projects of similar or greater scope.
 Applicants at all career stages may apply; teams are evaluated in terms of their abilities to successfully carry out the proposed work.
 We welcome applications that include both early career scholars and more experienced scholars in the leadership team (PI / co-PI level).

-• Projects that investigate ecocultural strengths (the set of sociocultural practices sustained by community values and beliefs and embedded in children’s daily life which enable the development of foundational skills in racially minoritized and linguistically diverse children).
+• Projects that investigate ecocultural strengths (the set of sociocultural practices sustained by community values and beliefs and embedded in children’s daily life which enable the development of foundational skills).

 • For Existing Program Evaluations, specifically:

-• Projects that evaluate programs consistent with strength-based approaches rather than deficit models and consider the specific and unique assets and needs of children from diverse racial and ethnic groups and/or from low-income communities.
-Concerning race and ethnicity, the Foundation seeks to increase understanding of what works best for children from diverse racial, ethnic, and cultural backgrounds (e.g., Black / African Heritage, Latine*, Indigenous Peoples).
+• Projects that evaluate programs consistent with strength-based approaches rather than deficit models.
+The Foundation seeks to increase understanding of how to improve educational outcomes for children, including those from diverse racial, ethnic, and cultural backgrounds (e.g., Black/African Heritage, Latin*, Indigenous Peoples).

 • Projects for which operational funding for the program is already secured so that funding from the Foundation is used only for evaluation activities.